Animal protection: 7 ways to act for animal welfare.

 • Earthlings (2005) by Shaun Monson

-* Please note that these works address difficult themes and may highlight scenes that are difficult to bear, reflecting a cruel reality.
+* Warning: These works deal with disturbing themes and may feature scenes that are difficult to watch, reflecting a cruel reality.

 2 - Adopt a pet from a shelter.

-For a variety of reasons, including removing a species from the wild, sterilization, and the meat-based diet required by many domestic species, there are mixed opinions among animal advocates about whether domestication is compatible with animal welfare.
+For various reasons, including removing a species from its wild environment, sterilization, or the meat-based diet required by many domestic species, opinions are divided among animal rights advocates regarding the compatibility of domestication and animal welfare.

-However, most people agree that adopting from a shelter is preferable to buying from a pet store or breeder for those who want to bring a pet into their life.
+Nevertheless, the majority of people agree that adopting from a shelter is preferable to buying from a pet shop or breeder, for those who wish to bring a pet into their life.

-In fact, the litters of puppies, kittens, or other species sold in this type of business are generally the result of programmed matings imposed on mothers who are forced to have a series of births.
+Indeed, the litters of puppies, kittens, or other species sold in this type of trade are generally the result of programmed and imposed matings of mothers pushed to have a series of births.

-In addition to the exploitation inherent in this type of breeding, these practices harm the health of the surrogate females.
-In addition, this method feeds a trade that does not guarantee that newborns will find a family to welcome them.
-This means that less sought-after individuals or breeds risk spending their lives in shelters, and ending up euthanized if they are never taken in.
+In addition to the exploitation inherent in this type of breeding, these practices harm the health of the pregnant females.
+Furthermore, this method fuels a trade that doesn't guarantee newborns will find homes.
+This means that less desirable individuals or breeds risk spending their lives in shelters and being euthanized if they are never adopted.

-Also, adoption from a shelter such as the SPA will not only prevent animals from this kind of dark fate, but it is also a nice way to offer a second chance and a better living environment to an abandoned animal.
+Also, adopting from a shelter such as those of the SPA will not only prevent animals from suffering this kind of dark fate, but it is also a nice way to offer a second chance and a better living environment to an abandoned animal.

-In addition, this solution has the merit of helping the chosen animal shelter, by relieving it of one of its residents, knowing that due to the many abandonments, shelters are very often overloaded and struggle to provide all the care necessary for the well-being of the animals taken in.
+Moreover, this solution has the merit of helping the chosen animal shelter by relieving it of one of its residents, knowing that due to the numerous abandonments, shelters are very often overcrowded and struggle to provide all the necessary care for the well-being of the animals they take in.

-3 - Support the animal cause by giving of yourself.
+3 - Support the animal cause by giving of oneself.

-While a pet is a source of incomparable joy, adopting also imposes real responsibilities that involve thinking carefully about your decision before taking the step of adoption.
+While a pet is a source of incomparable joy, adopting also imposes real responsibilities involving careful consideration of the decision before taking the plunge into adoption.

 Indeed, a pet requires patience, sufficient living space, a maintenance budget, and time to devote to it.

-In fact, if adopting an animal is not possible for you or does not tempt you, you also have the possibility of sponsoring an animal from a shelter or sanctuary.
+Therefore, if adopting an animal is not possible or does not appeal to you, you are also given the opportunity to sponsor an animal from a shelter or sanctuary.

-The donation will help support the financial effort needed for the animal's well-being, and will cover part of the costs related to its food, the maintenance of its habitat, and its veterinary care.
+The donation will help support the financial effort needed for the animal's well-being, and will help cover part of the costs related to its food, habitat maintenance, and veterinary care.

-Donations of items needed for the care and entertainment of animals are also generally welcome.
-Blankets, toys and kibble help improve the quality of life of the residents and make the work of the care staff easier.
+Donations of items needed for the care and entertainment of the animals are generally also welcome.
+Blankets, toys, and pet food help improve the quality of life for the residents and make the work of the care staff easier.

-Finally, shelters and sanctuaries often lack volunteer staff to help with the many tasks they have to accomplish.
-If you have time, energy, and love to spare for the residents, do not hesitate to submit your profile!
+Finally, shelters and sanctuaries often lack volunteer staff to help with the many tasks they have to perform.
+If you have time, energy, and a lot of love to give to the animals in their care, don't hesitate to submit your profile!

-For more information or to contact the shelters, please consult the following sites:
+For more information or to contact the shelters, please visit the following websites:

-The problem is not that animals do not have a voice to make themselves heard, but that too often humans do not seek to listen to their needs in order to understand them..”
+The problem isn't that animals don't have a voice to make themselves heard, but that humans too often fail to listen to their needs in order to understand them.. “

 COG

-4 - Prioritize visiting nature reserves over zoos.
+4 - Favor visiting nature reserves over visiting zoos.

-“Turning like a caged lion”.
-If the expression is as old as the world, it expresses in a very telling way the reality of the ordeal experienced by animals in captivity.
-Many zoos, animal parks, aquatic centers and traveling circuses continue to stage animals, who in addition to being deprived of their freedom, undergo a grueling routine between training phases, repeated exhibitions, and confinement.
+Pacing like a caged lion.
+While the expression is as old as time, it vividly conveys the reality of the ordeal endured by animals in captivity.
+Many zoos, wildlife parks, aquatic centers, and traveling circuses continue to use animals in performances that, in addition to being deprived of their freedom, subject them to a grueling routine of training, repeated exhibitions, and confinement.

-Also, favoring visits to natural sites, which do not feature animals under duress, avoids feeding this type of business, and protects the animals imprisoned in this type of attraction from physical and psychological mistreatment.
+Also, favouring visits to natural sites, which do not feature animals under constraint, avoids fueling this kind of business, and protects animals imprisoned in this kind of attraction from physical and psychological abuse.

 Unlike a cage, nature reserves extend over vast open-air territories, offering endemic species all the space they need to live with their peers, far from human interference.

-Preferable for the well-being and protection of animals, visiting these spaces is also an opportunity to marvel at the beauty of animal life in the wild, observing them flourish in complete freedom from a distance.
+Preferable for the well-being and protection of animals, visiting these spaces is also an opportunity to marvel at the beauty of animal life in the wild, observing them flourishing freely from a distance.

-Eco-circuses such as the famous Cirque du Soleil or the Éco-cirque Bouglione have chosen to put aside acts featuring animals in favor of those by circus artists, to offer magnificent shows, without animal abuse.
+Eco-circuses like the famous Cirque du Soleil or the Bouglione Eco-circus, have chosen to set aside acts featuring animals, in favor of those of circus artists, to offer magnificent shows, without animal mistreatment.

-5 - Reduce your consumption of foods of animal origin in favor of a plant-based diet.
+5 - Reduce your consumption of animal products in favor of a plant-based diet.

-If the basis of our diet depends mainly on our tastes, trying a plant-based diet (vegetarian, vegan, etc.) more or less occasionally, and limiting our consumption of meat and fish, represents a small effort, which directly contributes to reducing animal abuse linked to breeding, and animal suffering linked to slaughter.
+While the basis of our diet depends mainly on our tastes, trying a plant-based diet (vegetarian, vegan, etc.) more or less occasionally, and limiting our consumption of meat and fish, represents a small effort that directly contributes to reducing animal abuse related to farming and animal suffering related to slaughter.

-What's more, adopting a vegetarian or vegan diet helps reduce your carbon footprint by reducing greenhouse gas emissions and various sources of pollution attributable to livestock farming.
-In addition to their benefits for animal welfare and for the environment, these diets have a beneficial effect on health, since they are generally less caloric than meat diets.
+Moreover, adopting a vegetarian or vegan diet contributes to reduce its carbon footprint by reducing greenhouse gas emissions and various sources of pollution attributable to livestock farming.
+In addition to their benefits for animal welfare and for the environment, These diets have a beneficial effect on health, since they are generally less caloric than meat-based diets.

 To approach plant-based cooking in a fun and relaxed way, many books give pride of place to recipes and desserts vegetarians and vegans.

-Among the books to discover vegetarian or vegan cuisine:
+Among the books for discovering vegetarian or vegan cuisine:

-• Vegetarian cooking for everyone, by Jean-Montée Albert
+• Vegetarian cuisine for everyone, by Jean-Montée Albert

 • Vegan, by Marie Laforêt